Tamarindo is a popular beach town and holiday-makers destination on the Pacific Coast of Costa Rica.

 Where to eat in Tamarindo

 With over 150 restaurants in Tamarindo and the surrounding areas, finding where to eat can be somewhat overwhelming.
-There’s also a huge choice of different cuisines, as there’s something from all over the world.
+There’s also a huge choice of different cuisines.
+There’s something from all over the world.

 To help you spend less time researching where to eat, and more time actually eating, we’ve included our top 3 places to eat in Tamarindo: